sir-ruicoelho/slowloris_script/README.md

 # slowloris_script

-## WARNING: You should not use this!
+Slowloris intensifier with bash.
-Use this only to test your websites.
+Note: Use this only to test your own websites.

 ## Script without tor
 The file myscript_nTor.sh runs without Tor.

 ## Script with tor
 To use myscript_Tor.sh make sure you have installed tor and torsocks.